-Average 10 Year Annualized Annualized Portfolios Return Volatility A (\$25M per year plus inflation) 4.06% 4.31% B (\$45M per year plus inflation) 5.46% 6.38% C (\$65M per year plus inflation) 7.04% 9.30%
+Average 10 Year Annualized Annualized Portfolios Return Volatility A (\$32M per year plus inflation) 4.17% 4.07% B (\$56M per year plus inflation) 5.60% 6.24% C (\$80M per year plus inflation) 7.07% 9.30% a 7% return can be assumed to be reasonably likely in Portfolio C. Many large institutional investment programs assume and meet a 7%+ return on their investment portfolio - but over longer periods of time than Portfolio A and B.

 In the examples above, Portfolio A would have a very likely outcome of producing the necessary goals on a consistent basis.
 Portfolio B would also have a very likely outcome, with most years producing the necessary return and an occasional year of underperformance.
 Portfolio C would have the most risk, at a plus/minus 9.3% variation around 7% on an annual basis.
-There would be numerous years over any 10 year period of underperformance as well as outperformance.
-However, over long periods of time a 7% return can be assumed to be reasonably likely in Portfolio C. Many large institutional investment programs assume and meet a 7% return on their investment portfolio - but over longer periods of time than Portfolio A and B.
+However, over long periods of time